artur-varosyan/artur-varosyan/README.md

 ## Hi, nice to meet you! 👋

 ### About Me
-I am a second-year computer science student at the University of Bristol 🎓.
-I am currently looking for Software Engineering Internships for Summer 2023.
+I am a third-year computer science student at the University of Bristol 🇬🇧🎓, currently undertaking an academic exchange at the Singapore University of Technology and Design 🇸🇬.
 Please get in touch with me for collaboration on any projects!

 ### Projects
 Here are some of the projects I have been working on: